mdotstrange/SkinnedMeshCollider/README.md

 I'm using this for giant boss fights ^_^ Thanks to 907games for being so generous with his tips and info!

 This script allows you to generate a mesh collider for an animated skinned mesh renderer, it generates the mesh/collider based on the distance from the target in LateUpdate.
+(The eyeball is the target in the below image)

 ![alt text](https://i.imgur.com/8OyjOqf.png)